Illumina/strelka/src/markdown/strelkaDeveloperGuide.md

 =======================

-This guide provides information for Strelka development, including protocols for contirbuting new methods, debugging stability problems, suspected false or missing variant calls and some high-level internal methods documentation.
+This guide provides information for Strelka development, including protocols for contributing new methods, debugging stability problems, suspected false or missing variant calls and some high-level internal methods documentation.

 For end user documentation describing how to run Strelka and interpret its output,